rob-secondstage/Jo-Public/README.md

-# Jo-Public
+# Turas-Public

-This is the place to add issues and requests for Jo.
-Do so by accessing our issues list [here](https://github.com/rob-secondstage/Jo-Public/issues).
+This is the place to add issues and requests for Turas.
+Do so by accessing our issues list [here](https://github.com/rob-secondstage/Turas-Public/issues).

 Thank you!